Amangondaliya555/CTF_Writeups/picoCTF2018/HEEEEEEERE'S Johnny!/README.md

   the above steps we already got a username and password.
 Here username will be "root", and password maybe different for
   different users.for me it was: password1

-  6. Use the credentials  and there you got a flag! :)
+  6.Use the credentials  and there you got a flag! :)

 ## Flag: